AdoptNeed.com

 • All We Do Is Adoption

 Family (re)building is the exclusive focus of our law practice.
-Whether you want to adopt (private, public, international, stepchild, or relative) or place a child for adoption, Mr. Bull has worked on positive solutions to problem pregnancies since 1992, our staff includes an active member of a Catholic Order to assist in our ministry, Sister Mary Ann Lang, and we can counsel you throughout the process.
+Whether you want to adopt (private, public, international, stepchild, or relative) or place a child for adoption, Mr. Bull has worked on positive solutions to problem pregnancies since 1992, and we can counsel you throughout the process.
 We offer help with your adoption plan, advice on other services that will fit your plan, representation in court, ... everything you need to keep your focus on the big picture.
 Our office is independent, so your interests will come first.

 • Living Trust Consecration Ceremony